-Speed up Microsoft Office slow typing right now
+Speed up Microsoft Office slow typing with these steps

 Is there anything more frustrating than typing lag or slow-loading documents when you’re on a deadline?
 Unfortunately, while Microsoft Office (now known as Microsoft 365) is one of the most widely used application suites for all kinds of projects in the modern office, it doesn't always show excellent performance.

 When Microsoft Office slows down, showing you spinning wheels and requiring long wait times, it breaks your flow and concentration, ultimately affecting your productivity.

 Thankfully, there are a few proven ways to speed up Microsoft Office on your Mac, and most of them are as simple as tidying up.
 If Marie Kondo has taught us anything, it’s that clutter can cause unnecessary stress in life.
 And this applies to hard drives as well!

 While there are a few different symptoms indicating that Microsoft Office isn’t doing its best, such as a painfully slow opening of a program or Microsoft Word slow typing, the question stands: why is Microsoft Word so slow?

 There are a variety of reasons Microsoft Office may run slowly, freeze, or cause the much-dreaded typing lag.
 Often, the issue stems from a build-up of corrupted or temporary files that are meant to be automatically deleted but, for whatever reason, have failed to do so.
 Of course, the application suite could also be out of date or attempt to load corrupted files.
 But, very likely, it’s just a large number of small problems that have snowballed and are now causing noticeable issues.
 Here’s how you can fix it.

 Refresh go-to templates